MeroFuruya/MeroFuruya/README.md

-_And for all the german, rap liking Kids, witch always ask, I don't like the [rapper](https://www.youtube.com/channel/UCeKMrU5GECquXiJl6tnTgPA)_
+_And for all the german, rap liking Kids, witch always ask:
+I don't like the [rapper](https://www.youtube.com/channel/UCeKMrU5GECquXiJl6tnTgPA)_

 <!---
 MeroFuruya/MeroFuruya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.